DaintyJet/VChat_GTER_EggHunter/README.md

 ## Attack Mitigation Table
-In this section we will discuss the effects a variety of defenses would have on *this specific attack* on the VChat server, specifically we will be discussing their effects on a buffer overflow that directly overwrites a return address and attempts to execute shellcode that has been written to the stack in order to discover a larger section of shellcode that has been placed elsewhere in the program's virtual address space.
+In this section, we will discuss the effects a variety of defenses would have on *this specific attack* on the VChat server; specifically we will be discussing their impact on a buffer overflow that directly overwrites a return address and attempts to execute shellcode that has been written to the stack in order to discover a larger section of shellcode that has been placed elsewhere in the program's virtual address space.
 We will make a note where that these mitigations may be bypassed.

 First we will examine the effects individual defenses have on this exploit, and then we will examine the effects a combination of these defenses would have on the VChat exploit.